OnTheGoSystems/twig-scoper/README.md

 ## Usage

-Running `vendor/bin/php-scoper add-prefix` will produce the scoped version of Twig in the `build` directory.
+Running `vendor/bin/php-scoper add-prefix --prefix MySafeNamespace` will produce the scoped version of Twig in the `build` directory.

 Alternatively, you can run the `run-toolset.sh` script if you're dealing with